tevnpowers/text-studio/README.md

         - A collection of dictionaries, where each is an augmented version of an input object, now annotated with additional information.

 #### Action
-A plugin that inherits from `text_studio.Action` consumes input data either individually or in bulk in order to produce an artifact about the input data, while not modifying or augmenting the input data instance(s).
+An Action consumes input data either individually or in bulk in order to produce an artifact about the input data, while not modifying or augmenting the input data instance(s).
 In this case, an artifact may be a visualization, a summary report, or any other insights that can be extracted from the provided data.

-Class methods:
+An `Action` plugin is a subclass of the `text_studio.Action` abstract class, and implements the following class methods:
 - `__init__`: Configure the settings needed for the Action module to properly function.
     - Parameters:
         - `keys`: the list of keys (strings) in the data instance object dictionary correspond to the values that the Action needs in order to extract the data required for execution.